-If you’re hoping to get a primer on what effective SEO for divorce lawyers looks like, what you’ll have to do if you decide to do your own SEO, and what you should be looking for if you decide to hire a law firm SEO company.
+If you’re hoping to get a primer on what effective SEO for divorce lawyers looks like, what you’ll have to do if you decide to do your own SEO, and what you should be looking for if you decide to hire a legal marketing company that offers SEO services.

 If you’d like to talk to someone about your website, click here.

 Search engine optimization (SEO) is the practice of making your business more visible on search engines.
 There are three pieces to doing SEO for a divorce lawyer, which are no different that doing SEO for any attorney:

 - Ensuring your website is accessible to Google, allowing it to index your website optimally.

 - Creating relevant content that aligns with what your clients are searching for.
 This means you should not only aim to rank for “head terms” such as child custody lawyer but also for the common questions clients research before contacting an attorney.

 - Maximizing the “authority” or “trustworthiness” of your website by creating content that earns links to your website and fulfills search intent.
 Earning links from other websites is a critical part of SEO that will have a tremendous impact on your search rank.
 Also, family law is what Google calls a “Your Money or Your Life” area of content, meaning that it is subject to additional scrutiny by the search engine.
 Your website must aim to establish itself as a trusted resource for content related to divorce law in the state where you practice.

 SEO is a very common strategy used in law firm marketing.
 This article will outline what goes into each of the three activities involved in SEO.